 If we want

-A children’s pool has the shape of a cylinder with a base diameter of 4 m and a depth of 50 cm (sketch, calculation, answer).
+A children's pool has the shape of a cylinder with a base diameter of 4 m and a depth of 50 cm.

-a) Calculate the volume of water in liters that can be in the pool if it is filled to the brim.
+a) Calculate the volume of water in litres that the pool can hold when filled to the brim.

-b) If we fill the pool only 75%, how many liters of water will be in the pool?
+b) If we fill the pool to only 75% of its capacity, how many litres of water will be in the pool?

-c) If we want to paint the walls of the pool twice, how large an area in m2 does it need to be painted?
+c) If we want to paint the walls of the pool with two coats of paint, what total area in m² needs to be painted?

 V = 6283.1853 l